 10. Ithyphallophobia – The fear of an erect penis

 Coming back to other love-related phobias that are gender-specific, here is an interesting one.
 Ithyphallophobia is the fear of the phallus, or to put it more simply, the erect penis.
-You do not like the sight of it and you definitely don’t get turned on by it which can turn into a sexless relationship.
+You do not like the sight of it and you definitely don’t get turned on by it, which can set you down the path of a sexless relationship if you’re into men.

 It is great if you do not feel attracted to men but if you do, you would require some form of professional guidance in order to get through this.
-Love-related phobias make you lonely because you feel that you can get no resolution.
+Love-related phobias make you lonely unless you take measures to address or manage this condition.

 11. Arrhenphobia – The fear of men